canjs/can-stache-element/docs/can-stache-define-element.md

 ### Defining an element's view

+StacheDefineElement uses [can-stache] to render live-bound HTML as the element's innerHTML.

 To create a [can-stache] view for the element, add a [can-stache-define-element/static.view static view] property to the class:

 ```html